 Ticket to Paradise (2022)

 Seeking a mother-of-the-bride from hell?
 Look no further than Julia Roberts, 55.
 What’s the only thing that the pissed-off divorcée can agree on with her ex-husband George Clooney, 62?
 Their only daughter shouldn’t go through with her destination wedding in Bali.
 These A-list opposites can’t help but attract, and both are easy on the eyes as they unite in a dastardly attempt to thwart the nuptials, only to trip on the last threads of their affection for each other.

 Watch it: Ticket to Paradise on Apple TV, Prime Video

 Mamma Mia!
 (2008)

 Irresistible!
-This sun-drenched contemporary musical has a beat you can dance to in your living room.
-Meryl Streep, 70, sings her heart out as an island-bound earth mama whose dancing queen daughter (Amanda Seyfried) returns home to wed.
-But who'll march her down the aisle?
-Is it Stellan Skarsgard, 68; Pierce Brosnan, 66; or Colin Firth, 59?
+This sun-drenched, ABBA-fueled musical has a beat you can dance to in your living room.
+Meryl Streep, 73, sings her heart out as an island-bound earth mama whose “Dancing Queen” daughter (Amanda Seyfried) returns home to wed.
+When it comes to marching her down the aisle, who’s her papa?
+Is it Stellan Skarsgård, 71, Pierce Brosnan, 69, or Colin Firth, 62?

 Lady Bird (2017)

 Writer-director Greta Gerwig’s knockout coming-of-age dramedy plumbs the complicated relationship between a high school senior (Saoirse Ronan) and her overworked mother (Laurie Metcalf, 67).
 Their emotional tug-of-war is so relatable!
 As the younger woman struggles to define herself as an individual, inevitably part of that process requires pulling away from the bewildered mother who shaped her.